-I started my practice a little over a year ago at this point.
+I started my practice a little over 2 years ago at this point.
 And I’ve really enjoyed it!
-I’ve already talked a bunch about my process for finding the perfect doctor job…something I think most physician do not do a good job of.
+I’ve already talked a bunch about my process for finding the perfect doctor job…something I think most physicians do not do a good job of.
 But in this post, I want to talk about the process of building a successful medical practice after you find that job!

 Finding the perfect job for you is obviously super important for your overall well-being and to decrease the risk of burnout.

 It’s also really important for your financial well-being.
 By finding a job you like, you are more likely to work longer and can enact the 6 easy steps for reaching financial freedom.